 - Small open economy sensitive to external demand

-- Government instability linked to the fragmentation of Parliament
+- Government instability related to the fragmentation of Parliament

-- Very high household debt levels (240% of disposable income)
+- Very high household debt (272% of disposable income)

 Denmark is in the process of becoming a cashless society and bank transfers are the most commonly used means of payment.
 All major Danish banks use the SWIFT network, as it is a rapid and efficient solution for the payment of domestic and international transactions.
 Denmark has also implemented the Single Euro Payments Area (SEPA) in order to simplify bank transfers in euros.